spatiotemporal-data/spatiotemporal-data.github.io/bib.md

 layout: default
 ---

-## Step Forward on the Prior Literature
+## Step Forward on the "Prior Knowledge"